Syslifters/sysreptor/docs/docs/setup/installation.md

 Access your application at http://127.0.0.1:8000/.

-We recommend [using a webserver](/setup/webserver) like nginx or Apache to prevent [potential vulnerabilities](/insights/vulnerabilities/) and to enable HTTPS.
+We recommend [using a webserver](../../setup/webserver) like Caddy (recommended), nginx or Apache to prevent [potential vulnerabilities](../../insights/vulnerabilities/) and to enable HTTPS.

-Further [configurations](/setup/configuration/) can be edited in `sysreptor/deploy/app.env`.
+Further [configurations](../../setup/configuration/) can be edited in `sysreptor/deploy/app.env`.